mbkkong/sanches/README.md

-# Sanches - Real-Time Notification App
+# Sanches - Real-Time App

 A modern Electron application built with TypeScript that provides real-time notification for your security issues via WebSocket connections.